sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 #### For Windows users (under Cygwin)

-If you are using Windows, you can use our executable in the lib folder of our Github repository ([https://github.com/sysbio-curie/Logical_modelling_pipeline/tree/master/lib](https://github.com/sysbio-curie/Logical_modelling_pipeline/tree/master/lib)) using the script:
+If you are using Windows, you can use our executable in the lib folder of our GitHub repository ([https://github.com/sysbio-curie/Logical_modelling_pipeline/tree/master/lib](https://github.com/sysbio-curie/Logical_modelling_pipeline/tree/master/lib)) using the script:

 	./run_MaBoSS_CygWin.sh